Data-Driven Parametrization of Molecular Mechanics Force Fields for Expansive Chemical Space Coverage: Methods

 \textbf{Output module}.
-After a few layers of localized EGT, atom and bond hidden states generated by GNN layers are passed to the output layers to predict each force field term individually.
-For each bonded term, the corresponding output block is designed to preserve the necessary symmetry, respectively.
-For the partial charge term, the output block is designed to preserve the total charge of the molecule following a bond-charge-correction (BCC) style postprocessing.
+After a few layers of localized EGT, atom and bond hidden states generated by the GNN module are passed to the output module to predict each force field term individually.
+For each bonded term, the corresponding output module is designed to preserve the necessary symmetry, respectively.
+For the partial charge term, the output module is designed to preserve the total charge of the molecule following a bond-charge-correction (BCC) style postprocessing.

-Additionally, an ensemble of three models randomly initialized is trained for improved predictive performance and uncertainty quantification.
+Additionally, an ensemble of five models randomly initialized is trained for improved predictive performance and uncertainty quantification.